Harshith-Reddy11/scikit-learn-projects/README.md

 - **Day 6:** Applied PCA and KNN on the Digits dataset.
 - **Day 7:** Performed clustering with K-Means on Iris dataset.
 - **Day 8:** Explored hierarchical clustering and dendrograms.
+- **Day 9:** Investigated regularization and feature selection on the Diabetes dataset.
 - **Next:** More datasets, advanced models, and visualizations coming soon!

 ---